Editorial Policy

 Source and date awareness

 Tool pricing, model access, benchmarks, and policies change quickly.
-Articles should cite primary or reputable sources when making factual claims and include update/review dates where practical.
+Factual claims cite primary or reputable sources, and time-sensitive pages display an update or review date.

 Clear caveats